jackakemi/takeblip-challenge/README.md

 ## Deploy
-The deploy was done in Azure Cloud.
+The deploy was done at Azure Cloud.
 Link to access: https://challengetakeblip.azurewebsites.net/api/GitHub